seven summer stories told through the female lens

 The Secret Life of Bees (2008), Gina Prince-Bythewood

 This moving story is set in the South in the mid-sixties.
 Accompanied by her caregiver, a young girl called Lily flees her abusive father to take refuge with the Boatwright sisters.
 This self-sufficient family of gifted African American women invite her into their sublime world of beekeeping.
 Not only do they teach her about life, she soon discovers (spoiler) that they hold the key to her mother’s past.
 The stellar cast is headed up by Queen Latifah and Alicia Keys.

 The Wonders (2014), Alice Rohrwacher

-In this Cannes Grand Prix-winning film, we enter the lives of a quite a different family of beekeepers — ones living off-grid in rural Tuscany, dominated by an eccentric patriarch.
-Soon, a television show called Countryside Wonders sets up in the area, looking to capitaliZe on the old world “authenticity” of the locals.
-Gelsomina, a quietly strong teenage girl at the heart of the family, discovers that the show is holding a competition: farmers in the area can compete to have their products displayed on the program.
+In this Cannes Grand Prix-winning film, we enter the lives of a quite a different family of beekeepers -- ones living off-grid in rural Tuscany, dominated by an eccentric patriarch.
+Soon, a television show called Countryside Wonders sets up in the area, looking to capitalise on the old world “authenticity” of the locals.
+Gelsomina, a quietly strong teenage girl at the heart of the family, discovers that the show is holding a competition: farmers in the area can compete to have their products displayed on the programme.
 While her father refusers to enter, her mother is open to the idea.
 Conflict ensues, with Gelsomina balancing her desire to engage with the modern world with her father's isolationist tendencies.
 It's beautiful portrayal of a sprawling family.

 Unrelated (2007), Joanna Hogg